thatskriptkid/apk-infector-Archinome-PoC/README.md

 2. Method `public void executePayload()`

-After you infect apk please sign it.
+After you infect apk please align and sign it.
+You can use `build.sh` script for it.

 If there are problems make sure that:
    1. The original application works